 - More information link

 - Paper Structure

-- A project-based paper where students work on production projects of their own devising (approved by staff)
+A project-based paper where students work on production projects of their own devising (approved by staff).

 - Teaching Arrangements

-- None.
+Textbooks are not required for this paper.
 All materials will be provided in class.

 - Graduate Attributes Emphasised